bowman2001/perplexdoc/content/doc/extended/definition-list/index.md

 Definition lists consist of **terms** as list markers, which are associated with **details** in the list entries.
 {.p-first} <!--more-->

 The definition list is an essential tool to structure textual content on a small scale.
-There is only one syntax, but Perplex offers many styling options.
+There is only one Markdown syntax structure, but Perplex offers some nice styling options.

 ## Syntax